 May Control Diabetes

 Diabetics, who are supposed to follow a diet low in sugar and consistent in carbohydrates, often complain about starving, since they don’t get to eat their staple diets, which can give them the feeling of being half-fed.
 Watermelons can be a good supplement for them.
-Despite being sweet in taste, a thick wedge will give them very few calories, as ninety-nine percent of its total weight is composed of water and roughage.
-Moreover, the vitamins and minerals such as potassium and magnesium may help in the proper functioning of insulin in the body, thus can lower the blood sugar level.
+Despite being sweet in taste, a thick wedge will give it very few calories, as ninety-nine percent of its total weight is composed of water and roughage.
+Moreover, vitamins and minerals such as potassium and magnesium may help in the proper functioning of insulin in the body, thus can lower the blood sugar level.
 Arginine, another component found in watermelons, can be very effective at enhancing the impact of insulin on blood sugar.
 Diabetics can also have curries, steaks, and salads made from watermelon rinds, which are even lower in sugar.
-[9]
+[15]

 May Health Promote Heart Health